 Types of Decision Variables

-One of difficulties in modeling and defining optimization problems is to deal with different kinds of decision variables.
-In YPEA, there several types of decision variables are supported and makes the problem definition much more easier.
+One of the difficulties in modeling and defining optimization problems is dealing with different kinds of decision variables.
+In YPEA, there several types of decision variables are supported and make the problem definition much easier.

 Supported variable types in YPEA, are listed below:

 - Real Variables, which are used to model real-valued (continuous) variables, in any size (scalar, vector, matrix, etc.), with any combination of lower and upper bounds.

 - Sample usage: most real-world mathematical programming and optimization problems.

 - Integer Variables, which are used to model integer-valued (discrete) variables, in any size (scalar, vector, matrix, etc.), with any combination of lower and upper bounds.

 - Binary Variables, which are a special case of integer variables, with lower bound set to 0, and upper bound set to 1;